spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/1-polyglot/1-polyglot-python-processor.md

 1. Follow the [installation instructions](%currentPath%/installation/kubernetes/) to set up Data Flow on Kubernetes.

-1. Retrieve the Data Flow url from Minikube by running the following command:
+1. Retrieve the Data Flow URL from Minikube by running the following command:

    ```bash
    minikube service --url scdf-server